pbsugg/http2-frame-visualizer/README.md

 "Network" tab and go to [Twitter](www.twitter.com), a site that offers the HTTP/2 spec for compatible browsers.
 Click on any request or response that uses the "h2"(HTTP/2) protocol and it will show you headers in the old HTTP/1.1 style.
 The frames are hidden, but that doesn't mean they are not there!

-With HTTP/2, we've added a layer of complexity to the HTTP spec that is hidden from our dev tools and from developers, which is sure to cause problems down the line as the HTTP/2 spec is integrated into more frameworks and becomes a daily part of life for many developers.
+What this means is that with HTTP/2, we've added a layer of complexity to the HTTP spec that is hidden from our dev tools and from developers themselves, which is sure to cause problems down the line as the HTTP/2 spec is integrated into more frameworks and becomes a daily part of life for many developers.
 Without a bit of knowledge about the underlying mechanics of HTTP/2, a developer could be unaware that the basic protocol of the web has